Ghanaians need bread and butter, not fiscal policies – Murtala

-His comment is coming on the back of the budget review presented by the Minister of Finance on Thursday in what the government touted its achievements and the progress of its “Obaatampa budget.”
+His comment is coming on the back of the budget review presented by the Minister of Finance on Thursday in which the government touted its achievements and the progress of its 'Obaatampa budget'.

 According to Murtala Mohammed, the agenda for any policy by any government is to alleviate the plight of Ghanaians and not to deepen their woes describing the budget as hollow.